gillescochez/darkside.js/README.md

 document.cookie getter

+### init

+Call init refresh and set interval to watch for document.cookie changes

 ## Defaults

 Defaults value to be use for options not provided on write calls.
 All disabled by default.